 About The Blog

-This time around, however, I have started a blog based solely on my unique writing approach so I can uniquely stylize literature/reading opportunities, fashion/beauty/decor/life/career ideas, and travel topics, which is not so much to tell my readers to conform, but to encourage them to find their own writing niche and bring eclectic interpretations to the writing table.
+This time around, however, I have started a blog based solely on my personal writing approach so I can uniquely stylize literature/reading opportunities, fashion/beauty/decor/life/career ideas, and travel topics, which is not so much to tell my readers to conform, but to encourage them to find their own writing niche & bring eclectic interpretations to the writing table.
 This blog is my latest baby.
 So until the actual “baby milestones” begin to happen, I will treat “All About Sana” as one.

 P.S.
 I love Pakistani fashion.
 My favorite brands are Generation Pakistan, Khaadi, and Koel Shop.
-I am looking into The PinkTree Company, Bareeze and ZAHA to add to my growing list of brands to wear.
-The Pakistani designers I would love to work with, whether professionally or personally, are Farah Talib Aziz, Misha Lakhani, Elan by Khadijah Shah, Sana Safinaz, Tena Durrani, The House Of Kamiar Rokhni, and Nida Azwer.
+I am looking into The PinkTree Company, Bareeze, and ZAHA to add to my growing list of brands to wear.
+The Pakistani designers I would love to work with, whether professionally or personally, are Farah Talib Aziz, Misha Lakhani, Elan by Khadijah Shah, Sana Safinaz, Tena Durrani, The House Of Kamiar Rokhni, & Nida Azwer.

 When it comes to children literature, you can say I specialize in teaching it.
-After a 5-year term as an elementary school teacher in California, I hope to continue covering as many writing and reading topics as possible for my young readers on the blog.
+After a 5-year term as an elementary school teacher in California, I continue covering as many writing and reading topics as possible for my young readers on the blog.

 When it comes to adult literature, I have an unapologetic predilection for favoring female authors over male authors.
 Literature penned down by female authors have come leaps and bounds since the 18th century.
 While Jane Austen may have started this new “literature” or gender movement, it was authors such as Mary Shelley, Emily Dickinson, Virginia Woolf, and Sylvia Plath that really brought female authors into the hands of every man and woman.
 I have been more “experimental” with choosing male authors.
 I have liked topical literature penned down by Victor Hugo, Fyodor Dostoyevsky, Leo Tolstoy, F. Scott Fitzgerald, T.S.
-Elliot, and John Steinbeck to majestic literary musings of Edgar Allan Poe, John Milton, Walt Whitman, and Langston Hughes.
+Elliot, & John Steinbeck to majestic literary musings of Edgar Allan Poe, John Milton, Walt Whitman, and Langston Hughes.